 Star Café Seafood Restaurant

-We would never forget the people on the Shore that just can’t be bothered for that trip across the bridge in the morning.
-Star Café’s specialty may be seafood dishes but their sticky rice is also bomb.
+We would never forget the people on the Shore, because who needs that trip across the bridge in the morning?
+Star Café’s specialty may be seafood dishes but their sticky rice is also mouth-wateringly delicious.
 Wrapped in bamboo leaf, all the moisture is kept inside and it’s so fragrant and flavourful.
-You also won’t struggle to find a parking space at this place which is a huge bonus!
+You also won’t struggle to find a parking space, which is a huge bonus!

 Lucky Fortune Restaurant